SokolovVadim/KernelLinearClassification/README.md

 This implementation works for binary classification and uses the Gaussian kernel to implicitly map the data to a higher-dimensional space where a linear decision boundary can be found.

+Train kernelized perceptron with Gaussian Kernel epoch 0 epoch 1 epoch 2 epoch 3 epoch 4
+Train kernelized perceptron with polynomial Kernel epoch 0 epoch 1 epoch 2 epoch 3 epoch 4
+Gaussian Kernel Accuracy: 88.75%
+Polynomial Kernel Accuracy: 71.40%

+## kernelized Pegasos

+The kernelized Pegasos with the Gaussian and the polynomial kernels for SVM.

+Key Concepts:

+    Pegasos Algorithm: The primal optimization method for SVM.
+    Kernelized Version: In kernelized SVM, we replace the dot product ⟨xi,xj⟩⟨xi​,xj​⟩ with a kernel function K(xi,xj)K(xi​,xj​).

+Kernelized Pegasos SVM:

+In the kernelized version, we don’t directly compute a weight vector ww.
+Instead, we maintain a list of support vectors and their corresponding alphas.
+The prediction is done by evaluating the kernel function between the support vectors and new data points.
+Kernelized Pegasos Algorithm:

+    Objective: Minimize the SVM hinge loss with the kernel function.
+    Support Vectors: Store only the data points that are active in the optimization (non-zero alphas).

+Key Steps in the Code:

+    Kernel Functions: gaussian_kernel and polynomial_kernel compute similarity between points based on the chosen kernel.

+    Kernelized Pegasos SVM:
+        fit() trains the model by updating alphas, which are weights for the support vectors.
+        During training, the kernel function replaces the dot product.

+    Predict Function:
+        For prediction, the decision function is computed using the support vectors and their associated alphas and labels.

+    Support Vectors:
+        After training, only the support vectors (non-zero alphas) are retained.

+Hyperparameters to Tune:

+    sigma (for Gaussian kernel): Determines the width of the Gaussian kernel. degree (for Polynomial kernel): Degree of the polynomial.
+    lam: Regularization parameter.
+    epochs: Number of iterations over the data.

+Train kernelized pegasos wiht gaussian model epoch 1
+--- 0.00 seconds ---
+epoch 2
+--- 172.38 seconds ---
+epoch 3
+--- 349.58 seconds ---
+epoch 4
+--- 523.27 seconds ---
+epoch 5
+--- 695.48 seconds ---
+epoch 6
+--- 879.39 seconds ---
+epoch 7
+--- 1061.38 seconds ---
+epoch 8
+--- 1234.70 seconds ---
+epoch 9
+--- 1409.54 seconds ---
+epoch 10
+--- 1585.58 seconds ---
+Train kernelized pegasos wiht polynomial model epoch 1
+--- 0.00 seconds ---
+epoch 2
+--- 70.25 seconds ---
+epoch 3
+--- 140.44 seconds ---
+epoch 4
+--- 210.35 seconds ---
+epoch 5
+--- 280.62 seconds ---
+epoch 6
+--- 350.73 seconds ---
+epoch 7
+--- 420.80 seconds ---
+epoch 8
+--- 491.37 seconds ---
+epoch 9
+--- 563.94 seconds ---
+epoch 10
+--- 634.11 seconds ---
+Gaussian Kernel Accuracy: 89.03%
+Polynomial Kernel Accuracy: 57.95%